-This report summarizes key data from material characterization Round 3 of the MCPC Project.
+This report summarizes key data from material characterization for the end-to-end (E2E) demonstration round of the MCPC Project.
 It is one in a series of summary reports1 that describe material characterization data obtained in the project.
-Each summary report captures data from a distinct round of experimentation and characterization and contains results for up to eleven different FSP nominal processing conditions for each of the five characterization modalities (see Table 1).
+As noted before, earlier summary reports captured data from a distinct round of experimentation and characterization and contained results for up to eleven different FSP nominal processing conditions for each of the five characterization modalities.
+This report contains results from four new processing conditions listed in Table 1.
 Electronic versions of the materials described here, along with a large volume of similar data for the round, are made available via the PNNL DataHub (<https://data.pnnl.gov>) platform.
 Associated Digital Object Identifiers (doi) will be minted upon publication of the data.
 This report is structured as follows: